DenHafiz69/iium-thesis/README.md

 ## License

-This LaTeX template is distributed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the template for both personal and commercial purposes.
+This LaTeX template is distributed under the [GPL v3 License](LICENSE), which means you are free to use, modify, and distribute the template for both personal and commercial purposes.
 However, attribution to the original source is appreciated.

 ## Acknowledgments